Requirements and schedule for completion of the program

 - Draft the thesis and incorporate ideas and suggestions arising from review and discussion with your mentor.

-- Submit three copies of your final version for examination by the Committee by ______.
+- Submit three copies of your final version for examination by the Committee by the third week in April.
 These should be editorially polished, complete copies, but simple photocopies of illustrations and figures will suffice.
-The Committee may insist upon further changes, so do not go to the expense of elaborate binding at this t ime - numbered pages in a folder (clipped together) or a ring-binder will suffice.
-All Committee copies will be returned to you on ____.
-One bound, revised, complete copy of the thesis is to be lodged with Dr. Quirk by _____ - failure to do so will prevent the Registrar being informed of the Committee’s recommendation.
-Depending upon how fancy you choose to have the binding, this can take some time - bear this in mind when making any required revisions after ____.
-The thesis w ill be placed permanently in the Departmental thesis collection.
-Many students choose to bind additional copies for themselves, parents, research advisor, etc. You w ill be contacted from Roberts Hall regarding their requirements for electronic copies of your abstract, format of the thesis title page, about the option to have your thesis published electronically through the library system and a special graduation weekend event for honors students.
-Additional instructions will be provided by Dr. Quirk.
+The Committee may insist upon further changes, so do not go to the expense of elaborate binding at this time - numbered pages in a folder (clipped together) or a ring-binder will suffice.
+All Committee copies will be returned to you on the day of the thesis defense (see below).
+One bound, revised, complete copy of the thesis is to be lodged with Dr. Quirk before Commencement - failure to do so will prevent the Registrar being informed of the Committee’s recommendation.
+The thesis will be placed permanently in the Departmental thesis collection.
+Many students choose to bind additional copies for themselves, parents, research advisor, etc. You will be contacted from Roberts Hall regarding their requirements for electronic copies of your abstract, format of the thesis title page, about the option to have your thesis published electronically through the library system and a special graduation weekend event for honors students.
+Additional instructions will be provided by the chair of the Animal Science Honors Committee.

-- You will be scheduled to meet individually with members of the Honors Committee, for a 20 to 30 minute defense of your thesis, the second week of May.
+- You will be scheduled to meet individually with members of the Honors Committee, for a 20 to 30 minute defense of your thesis, the first week of May.

-- Title Page (following CALS guidelines provided to you)
+- Title Page (following CALS guidelines that will be provided to you)

 - Table of Contents